Somatic Experiencing (SE) Therapy in San Diego

 FAQs

-A somatic therapist helps clients explore and release physical tension and trauma stored in the body, using mindful awareness of bodily sensations and movements.
+A somatic therapist helps clients explore and release physical tension and emotional distress stored in the body, using body awareness and somatic expression.
+At Monima, our holistic practitioners incorporate these approaches to healing within our integrative treatment approach.

-Somatic therapy can be highly effective, particularly for individuals dealing with trauma, as it addresses both psychological and physical aspects of healing.
+Somatic approaches can be highly effective, particularly for individuals dealing with complex trauma, as they address patterns of behavior and both psychological and physical aspects of healing.
+When integrated into our complete healing experience like our PHP or IOP, it becomes even more powerful for deep healing.

 Absolutely.
-SE is beneficial for a range of emotional and psychological issues, including anxiety and depression.
+Somatic therapy is beneficial for a wide range of emotional and psychological issues, including anxiety, depression, and difficulties in forming deeper connections, which we address through compassionate inquiry in our women’s programs.

-EMDR (eye movement desensitization and reprocessing) is not strictly a somatic therapy, but it incorporates some somatic elements, focusing on the connection between psychological distress and physical sensations.
+Eye movement reprocessing sensitization (EMDR) is not strictly a somatic therapy, but it incorporates embodiment practices, focusing on the connection between psychological distress and fight-or-flight response.
+We offer both alternative treatments within our programs.

-No, SE can be helpful for anyone dealing with stress or wanting to improve their overall emotional and physical well-being.
+No, somatic approaches can be helpful for anyone dealing with feelings of stress or wanting to improve their emotional healing and body image.
+Our programs are designed to address various complicated issues and support an empowered life.